-Fit the new motor bracket with the M1.6 screw.
+Fit the new motor bracket with the brass M1.6 screw or steel M2.0 screw, depending on the size of the hole in the frame of your model.
 Don’t forget the place phosphor bronze contact strip under the bracket (see 5).

 When fitting the motor with the two tiny screws, hold the chassis upwards again, so the screws don’t fall in the gears below.